sav-che/TL-2/Authors/Dragendorff, Johann Georg Noël {std. J.G.N. Dragend.}.md

-> [!cite] BHL link: this entry starts at [page 85](https://www.biodiversitylibrary.org/item/103835#page/95/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 85](https://www.biodiversitylibrary.org/page/33260073) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dragendorff, Johann Georg Noël (1836-1898), German pharmacist and botanist, born at Rostock 20 Apr 1936, died ib.
-7 Apr 1898, studied at the University of Rostock, 1861 Dr. phil., 1864-1894 as professor of pharmacy in Dorpat (Russia), returned to Rostock. (*J.G.N.
-Dragend.*).
+7 Apr 1898, studied at the University of Rostock, 1861 Dr. phil., 1864-1894 as professor of pharmacy in Dorpat (Russia), returned to Rostock.
+**Abbreviated name**: *J.G.N.
+Dragend.*

 #### Herbarium and types